hamarh/HMNet_pth/README.md

 ## Results and models

-Pre-trained weights are coming soon!
+The pre-trained weights are released under the Creative Commons BY-SA 4.0 License.

 **DSEC-Semantic (Semantic Segmentation)**